ad-si/adriansieber-com/content/about/_index.md

 ## Supporting Good Causes

-True to the motto "Put your money where your mouth is" I join non profit organizations supporting my beliefs and donate regularly to them (you should too 😉):
+True to the motto "Put your money where your mouth is" I join nonprofit organizations supporting my beliefs and donate regularly to them (you should too 😉):

 - [Atmosfair] -